 If we use your personal information for research and analysis, we’ll always keep you anonymous, unless you’ve agreed that your personal information can be used for that research.

 The lawful basis for our use of your information

 For the majority of the services we provide, the lawful basis for us holding and using the personal information we collect, is in order to carry out a Public Task.
 These are often tasks that are set out by legislation, which instruct Local Authorities on how and what services they must deliver.
-For example, if you are a resident in Hart then it is likely that we will need to collect your personal details for you to be on the electoral role as part of a public task.
+For example, if you are a resident in Hart then it is likely that we will need to collect your personal details for you to be on the electoral roll as part of a public task.

 There are some services we provide where you will have different rights about the information you provide.
 We will make these exceptions clear, but one example is joining the mailing list for our business newsletter, where we will ask for your consent.
 Further detail is provided about such exceptions in this privacy notice.

 If you would like to find out more about the different lawful basis for use of your information, the Information Commissioner’s Office provides further detail.

 To help with some of the wording of GDPR please see our terminology guide.

 How the law allows us to use your personal information

 There are a number of legal reasons why we need to collect and use your personal information.
 Data protection law calls this the ‘lawful basis’ for processing.